JoyOfCodingPDX/GettingStarted/README.md

 #### How do I install the JDK on my personal machine?

 For most of the projects in this course, it is possible (although, not optimal) to develop your code using the tools on the MCECS Linux machines.
-However, it is highly recommended to use your personal desktop or laptop to leverage tools like IntelliJ to author your projects.
+However, it is highly recommended using your personal desktop or laptop to leverage tools like IntelliJ to author your projects.

 You'll need to install the [latest version of the Java Development